piotti/robot-control/queueing.md

         1. Reactor ID
         2. Port number (1, 2, 3, or 4)
         3. Tube number, correlating to a pump (see config file)
+* 'PRESSURESET'
+    * Sets the Back Pressure of the stack
+        * Arguments
+            1. Stack number (same as `x` coordinate of reactor bays)
+            2. Pressure in psi

 ### Moving Reactors
 * `REACTORMOVE`